-The first theme then that I want to look at is the restoration of God's people.
-This is a fairly obvious one throughout the prophetic texts.
-Most of the prophetic texts that address Israel as about to go into exile or Israel in exile all anticipate a time when God himself will restore his people back to a relationship with himself.
-So the people are seen as scattered because of exile but now the prophetic texts anticipate a time when God's people will be gathered back together as the one people of God.
-So, for example, a text like Isaiah chapter 60, clearly refers to the restoration of God's people beyond exile.
-Isaiah 60 begins, "Arise, shine; for your light has come, and the glory of the Lord has risen upon you.
-For darkness shall cover the earth, and the thick darkness is over the peoples; but the Lord will arise upon you, and his glory will appear over you."
-Notice the theme of God's light and his glory and his presence with the people.
-Then verse 3, "Nations shall come to your light, and kings to the brightness of your dawn.
-Lift up your eyes and look around; they all gather together, they come to you, to the people of Israel that have been scattered because of exile.
-"They all gather together.
-They come to you [to Jerusalem] your sons shall come from far away, and your daughters shall be carried on their nurse's arms."
-And you can read more of Isaiah chapter 60 in the sense of God gathering his people who have been scattered through exile and restoring them, recreating them to be his people again.
+So the people are seen as scattered, the people are seen as scattered because of exile, but now the prophetic text anticipates a time when God's people will be gathered back together as the one people of God.
+So for example, a text like Isaiah chapter 60, clearly refers to the restoration of God's people beyond exile.
+Chapter 60 begins, "'Arise, shine, for your light has come, and the glory of the Lord has risen upon you.

+For darkness shall cover the earth, and thick darkness the people.
+But the Lord will arise upon you, and His glory will appear over you."
+Notice the theme of God's light and His glory and His presence with the people.
+Then verse 3, "Nations shall come to your light, and kings of the brightness of your dawn.

+Lift up your eyes and look around.
+They all gather."
+In reference to the people of Israel, they have been scattered because of exile.
+"They all gather together, they come to you, to Jerusalem.

+Your son shall come from far away, and your daughter shall be carried on their nurses' arms."
+And you can read more by Isaiah chapter 60 and this sense of God gathering His people who have been scattered through exile and restoring them, recreating them to be His people again.
 Another text, and what I'll be doing is simply reading through and commenting on a number of prophetic texts, but Ezekiel chapter 36 and verses 9 through 11.
-Again notice the theme of the restoration of God's people.
-Notice how it connects this restoration with the ongoing storyline that we've looked at so far.
-Chapter 36 and 9 through 11, "See now, I am for you; I will turn to you, and you shall be tilled and sown."
-Now listen to this, "and I will multiply your population, the whole house of Israel, all of it; the towns shall be inhabited and the waste place is rebuilt; and I will multiply human beings and animals upon you.
-They shall increase and be fruitful; and I will cause you to be inhabited as in your former times; and will do more good to you than ever before."
-Notice again especially in verses 10 and 11 that language of multiplying the people and of them being fruitful and increasing.
+Again, notice the theme of the restoration of God's people, and notice how it connects this restoration with the ongoing storyline that we've looked at so far.

+Chapter 36 and 9 through 11. "'See now, I am for you.
+I will turn to you, and you shall be tilled and sown."
+Now listen to this, "'And I will multiply your population, the whole house of Israel, all of it.

+The town shall be inhabited, the waste place is rebuilt, and I will multiply human beings and animals upon you.
+They shall increase and be fruitful, and I will cause you to be inhabited as in your former times, and will do more good to you than ever before."
+Notice again, especially in verses 10 and 11, that language of multiplying the people, of them being fruitful and increasing.
+Again, this is the language of the mandate to God's people, Adam and Eve, back in Genesis chapter 1, that they would be fruitful and multiply.